A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Proposed Method

+\begin{remark} When the target and source models are the same, the last terms of \eqref{gene-bound} and \eqref{gene-bound-single} reach their minimum value, i.e., zero, which means that there is no error introduced by the model discrepancy. \end{remark}

 In Sec.~\ref{sec-expe-simple-target}, we show some connections between Theorem \ref{theorem-ge} and simple experiments.
-But it is also faithful to say that the real applications are much more complex and include many other factors that may influence the generalization behavior of $h_\theta$, such as training efficiency.
-Our theorem \ref{theorem-ge} provides a preliminary perspective to understand the model-level generalization error of $h_\theta$
+However, it is also fair to say that the real applications are much more complex and include many other factors that may influence the generalization behavior of $h_\theta$, such as training efficiency.
+Theorem \ref{theorem-ge} provides a preliminary perspective for understanding the model-level generalization error of the proposed DLW.